lateapexearlyspeed/Lateapexearlyspeed.JsonSchema/README.md

 Based on the core library, there is a Xunit assertion extensions which has powerful json assertion capability.

 During developing core library, there are some basic requirement which turns to other reusable library, like: dealing with Nullability info of type (even if it is generic type).

+There is also [JsonQuery](https://jsonquerylang.org/) .Net implementation library 'JsonQuery.Net'.

 nuget packages: